 LAGOS MODEL UNITED NATIONS

-We are guided by the principles of MUN, which is Cooperative, hands-on, and embraces experiential learning, thus allowing students to confront a range of topics with the perspective of their assigned country or organization.
-We uphold hard work, teamwork and an overall nexus in at all levels towards achieving a better world.
+We are guided by the principles of MUN, which is Cooperative, hands-on, and embraces experiential learning, thus allowing students to confront a range of topics from the perspective of their assigned country or organization.
+We uphold hard work, teamwork, and an overall nexus towards achieving a better world at all levels.

 Why choose LMUN?

-The Lagos Model United Nations Conference returns for its fifth edition from 21st – 25th September, 2020.
-With this year’s theme set as “THE LAST DECADE: COLLABORATIVE POLICY, FINANCE AND TECHNOLOGICAL DEVELOPMENT TOWARDS THE 2030 AGENDA“, delegates will have in-depth discussions on issues derailing the achievement of the 2030 agenda and proffer solutions via the voting on, and passing of resolutions.
+The Lagos Model United Nations Conference returns for its seventh edition from 9th – 11th September 2022.
+With this year’s theme set as “THE ROAD-MAP TO A SUSTAINABLE FUTURE: A STRATEGIC APPROACH TO ACHIEVING THE SDGS THROUGH TECHNOLOGY “, delegates will have in-depth discussions on issues derailing the achievement of the 2030 agenda and proffer solutions via the voting on, and passing of resolutions.
 The conference will host over 500 delegates from all over the world.
-With a simulation of 10 committees from the United Nations, this promises to be our best conference yet!
+With a simulation of 11 committees from the United Nations, this promises to be our best conference yet!